eellison/digitize-mtc/README.md

 # mae-tao-omr
-a OMR-based tool that automates data extraction from scanned medical records
+an OMR-based tool that automates data extraction from scanned medical records

 Dependencies